-Myth #1: Hazing is a problem for fraternities and sororities primarily.
+Myth #1: Hazing is only a problem for fraternities and sororities.

 Fact: Hazing is a societal problem.
 Hazing incidents have been frequently documented in the military, athletic teams, marching bands, religious cults, professional schools and other types of clubs and/or organizations.
 Reports of hazing activities in high schools are on the rise.